and other handy thoughts: so many folks have asked me

 two: no fewer than three points of focus

-three: always able to accomodate at least three teachers, three classes.
+three: always able to accommodate at least three teachers, three activities (for the larger spaces three full "classes" too)

 knowing the 3rd millennium ABCs